4GeeksAcademy/python-lists-loops-programming-exercises/exercises/11-Nested_list/README.md

 ## 📝 Instructions:

-1. Loop through the list printing only the *longitudes*.
+1. Loop through the list, printing only the *longitudes*.

 ## 💡 Hints: